 What is Bowenwork®?

 Specifically, Bowenwork® is a slow, non-invasive and gentle soft tissue technique that stimulates receptors in specific areas, mostly acupuncture points, motor points, and neurolymphatic points on the body.
-The manual technique is performed by a series of hand movements over soft tissue followed by rest periods for the body to incorporate the neural input eventually causing deep relaxation and changes in soft tissue tension to assist the body in healing itself.
+The manual technique is performed by a series of hand movements over soft tissue followed by rest periods for the body to incorporate the neural input to assist in deep relaxation and changes in soft tissue tension leading to body to self-healing and self-regulation.

 This ability to heal itself is called innate healing and our bodies do this all the time.
 For example, when you cut your finger, your body stops the bleeding and will heal itself if the cut isn't too severe.
 Our bodies have powerful systems that will heal tissue, relieve pain, recover function and much more.
 Sometimes our bodies innate healing becomes delayed or even halted due to stress, overuse, and injury.
 Bowenwork® will help the body's innate ability to heal itself and get back on track.